Massachusetts Partial Hospitalization Programs For Addiction Treatment

 Thousands of individuals seek substance abuse treatment in Massachusetts each year.
-If you or a loved one needs ongoing support through a structured outpatient program, look no further than Spring Hill Recovery Center.
+If you or a loved one needs ongoing support through a structured outpatient program, our network of Massachusetts treatment centers can help.

 Our treatment center serves residents throughout the greater New England area, including residents traveling from the following locations:

 If you’re traveling to Spring Hill for treatment, our treatment staff can help coordinate travel arrangements and arrange for housing in a nearby sober living home.
 We can also perform an initial drug and alcohol evaluation to determine which one of our treatment programs may be best suited for you.

 Don’t wait to learn more about how Spring Hill may be able to help you or a loved one conquer drug and alcohol abuse and move forward in addiction recovery.

 For more information about Spring Hill’s addiction recovery programs and the types of treatment services we offer, call us today.

 - Mass.gov—Substance addiction treatment admissions statistics https://www.mass.gov/lists/substance-addiction-treatment-admissions-statistics#geographic-based-admissions-statistics-

 - Massachusetts Center for Health Information and Analysis—Access to Substance Use Disorder Treatment in Massachusetts https://www.chiamass.gov/assets/Uploads/SUD-REPORT.pdf